necst/necst-guide/source/content/rules.rst

 * Study in the lab with other folks:

-    * all your colleagues have to be allowed to access the `NECSTLab`_,
+    * all your colleagues have to be allowed to access the `NECSTLab`_.
+Ask the :ref:`radrl` in case you need one of your colleagues to access the lab for a few hours.

     * Access to the `NECSTLab`_ will not be granted just for studying reason.
-While working in the lab for your class projects, thesis works, you can also spent some times studying without having to move to other places.
+While working in the lab for your class projects, thesis works, you can also spend some times studying without having to move to other places.

 * Use the lab's facilities (see :ref:`facilities`) such as connectivity, computing horse power, software licenses, printers, etc.) to complete your work (the one you got the access to the `NECSTLab`_ for).

-* Remember always :ref:`golden`!
+* Always remember :ref:`golden`!

 .. _donts: